 connected with the railroad in the steam era, especially around Sanford which was a hub of

 small and big railroad activity.
-I have recently obtained some
+Freight cars from those lines

 from the 1920-1935 era which detail trains on the Southern Railway's Winston-Salem

 Division.
 This division interchanged with the A&Y at Rural Hall and also

 connected with the Southern yard at Greensboro.
 These log books

 trains, locomotives, cars (including car reporting marks, car number, car type, commodity

 if any carried, and the weight in tons!), and cabs.
 This means that I have an idea

 of the type of cars interchanged with the Southern in the 20's and part of the 30's.